dczmer/davelab/_basic_scripting/03_conditionals.md

 esac
 ```

 If `$x` resolves to "hello", then it will print both messages.
+If it resolves to any other value that starts with "s", it will only print the first message.

 ## Functions